mikesmithgh/render.nvim/README.md

 <!-- panvimdoc-ignore-end -->

 ## ✨ Features
-- 📷 Capture image by window ID
+- 📷 Capture image of window by process ID
 - 🎥 Capture video recording
 - 🟪 Capture image or video by window boundaries
 - ✂️  Capture to clipboard